kbspecht/cpp-review-4/README.md

 Floating point types are decimals (decimal floats depending on number of decimal digits wanted), also different float representations with different byte amounts, all floats signed, float 4 bytes (add f at end)/double 8 bytes (default), may use scientfic notation
 Floating point has default of 6 significant digits, can change with std:setprecision(digits) in iomanip library, may only have precision up to certain number of digits even with significant digit change so values may not be correct
-Floating points hard to compare (difficult to store in binary, value may change when precision changes) Bool has value of true/false (casting to 0 makes it false, casting to anything else makes it true, std::cin only accepts 0 for false/1 for true, need to set std::boolalpha to use "true"/"false")
+Floating points hard to compare (difficult to store in binary, value may change when precision changes) Bool has value of true/false (casting to 0 makes it false, casting to anything else makes it true, std::cin only accepts 0 for false/1 for true, need to set std::boolalpha to use "true"/"false"), always 1 byte
+Char holds single character, always 1 byte